ymz-ncnk/amock/README.md

 # AMock
-AMock is a simple thread-safe mocking library.
-It helps you generate mock implementations of interfaces in Golang.
+AMock is a simple thread-safe mocking library for Golang.
+It helps you generate mock implementations of interfaces.

 # Tests
 Test coverage is about 85%.